-Top 5 2nd Quarter Trades of Co - GuruFocus.com
+Top 5 2nd Quarter Trades of CO - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 4,614-share investment in ARCA:TIP.
-Previously, the stock had a 0.26% weight in the equity portfolio.
-Shares traded for an average price of $116.87 during the quarter.
+COURIER CAPITAL LLC reduced their investment in ARCA:IJH by 2,387 shares.
+The trade had a 0.06% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $246.56.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.